 UV Radiation Simulator

-I was the designer and project manager for Greg Osefo while he accurately modeled the spread of UV radiation in Unity.
-Running a simulation inside of a bus, office, or airplane colors game objects in the environment to resemble how much radiation is absorbed from player-controlled lights.
-I deeply wish that I had more screenshots or videos to share because the end product is just so cool.
+This simulator accurately models the spread of UV radiation in Unity based on the positioning of player-controlled lights.
+Running a simulation inside of a bus, office, or airplane colors game objects in the environment to resemble how much radiation is absorbed from the light sources.
+I was the designer and project manager and Greg Osefo was the lead developer.